skupperproject/refdog/README.md

 # Refdog

-A configuration reference for Skupper.
+A configuration reference for Skupper

 #### Contents